kpumuk/meta-tags/README.md

 ### Custom meta tags

-Starting from version 1.3.1, you can specify arbitrary meta tags, and they will be rendered on the page, even if meta-tags gem does not know about them.
+Starting from version 1.3.1, you can specify arbitrary meta tags, and they will be rendered on the page, even if the meta-tags gem does not know about them.

 Example: